 On February 16, 2022, a purported securities class action lawsuit was filed against the Company and certain of its officers and directors (the "Defendants") in the United States District Court for the Northern District of California by putative shareholder Piotr Jaszczyszyn purportedly on behalf of a class consisting of those who acquired the Company's securities from August 3, 2021 to January 20, 2022.
 The complaint was filed following the Company's January 20, 2022 announcement that it had identified a cracking issue that developed over time in certain factory-installed connectors and that it expects to record approximately \$27.0 million of supplier-quality related charges in the fourth quarter of 2021 and approximately \$4.0 million in the first quarter of 2022, and alleges violations of Sections 10(b) and 20(a) of the Exchange Act.
-Specifically, the lawsuit claims that Defendants failed to disclose the following to investors: (1) that certain connectors used by the Company suffered from cracking issues; (2) that, as a result, the Company was reasonably likely to incur costs to remediate the faulty connectors; (3) that, as a result, the Company's financial results would be adversely impacted; and (4) that, as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+Specifically, the lawsuit claims that Defendants failed to disclose the following to investors: (1) that certain connectors; (3) that, as a result, the Company's financial results would be adversely impacted; and (4) that, as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
 On October 13, 2022, the Court appointed Steamfitters Local 449 Pension & Retirement Security Funds as lead plaintiff in the action.
 On December 15, 2022, lead plaintiff filed an amended complaint that named the same defendants and brought the same claims as the previous complaint.
 Defendants' motion to dismiss the amended complaint is currently due on February 24, 2023.
 The Company intends to vigorously defend the purported securities class action lawsuit and cannot reasonably estimate any loss or range of loss that may arise from the litigation.
-Accordingly, the Company's financial position, liquidity, or results of operations.
+Accordingly, the Company can provide no assurance as to the scope and outcome of this matter and no assurance as to whether it will have a material adverse effect on the Company's financial position, liquidity, or results of operations.